thumbmarkjs/thumbmarkjs/README.md

 ## How well does it perform?

 Even the client library alone works adequately to distinguish common browsers.
-Sampled data show a uniqueness of around and above 90%.
+Sampled data show a uniqueness of around 80%.

 Mileage may vary though.
 Mac/Safari users tend to either clash more than Windows users, or be too unique (noise in the components).
 It does depend on your audience, too.

 With the added entropy from an API call, that includes server-side components by investigating headers, TLS handshake signatures etc, it gets veeery unique.
 Over 99%.
 The visitor ID further improves both uniqueness and especially stability.
-Detailed statistics coming soon.
+Detailed statistics coming.

 # Documentation : [docs.thumbmarkjs.com](https://docs.thumbmarkjs.com/docs/intro)